revelaction/ical-git/README.md

 The basic usage involves having a private repository containing iCalendar [`.ics` files](testdata/event-recurrent.ics).
 You need to provide the SSH key and repository address in the configuration TOML file.
 Alternatively, you can provide a path in the current filesystem.
-For more details, refer to the [Configuration File](configuration.md).
+For more details, refer to the [configuration file](configuration.md).
 Once configured, you can run the daemon to start processing the calendar events.
 <p align="center"><img alt="log" src="log.png"/></p>
 # Features